tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 In general, a lambda function has the format `(lambda (arg1 arg2 ... argn) body-expr)`.

-In [Racket], lambda functions are often used when you want to pass a function to another function.
+Lambda functions are often used when you want to pass a function to another function.
 For example, consider the `twice` function:

 ```scheme
 (define (twice f x)  ;; call f twice on input x